 Chart Price Patterns

 Recognizing price patterns in charts is integral to technical analysis, providing insights into supply and demand.
-Not all chart patterns are reliable, so using only patterns with high success rates for the timeframes you are trading is important.
+However, not all chart patterns are reliable, so it is important to use only patterns with high success rates for the timeframes you are trading.

 Our research and collaboration with Tom Bulkowski from thepatternsite.com reveals some of the best chart patterns for scalping.